Paraguay Residency Scams: How to Avoid Fraud

 ✅ Clear Refund Policy

-In writing in our contract
+Specified in our contract for your protection

 ✅ Educational Content